ChainsawGarden/Cataclysm-DDA-DF/doc/COMPILING/COMPILING-CMAKE.md

    Note that language files are only compiled automatically when building the `RELEASE` build type.
 For other build types, you need to add the `translations_compile` target to the `make` command: for example `make all translations_compile`.

    Special note for MinGW: Due to a [libintl bug](https://savannah.gnu.org/bugs/index.php?58006), using English without a `.mo` file causes significant slowdown on MinGW targets.
 Make sure `en` is in the list provided to `-DLANGUAGES` (it is by default), in order to generate a `.mo` file for English.
+ * `LUA_BINARY=<str>`: Override default Lua binary name or path.
+You can try to use `luajit` for extra speed.
  * `DYNAMIC_LINKING=<boolean>`: Use dynamic linking.
 Or use static to remove MinGW dependency instead.
  * `GIT_BINARY=<str>` Override the default Git binary name or path.

-   So a CMake command for building Cataclysm-DDA in release mode with tiles and sound support will look as follows, provided it is run in the build directory located in the project.
+   So a CMake command for building Cataclysm-DDA in release mode with tiles, sound, and lua support will look as follows, provided it is run in the build directory located in the project.

    ```
-   cmake ../ -DCMAKE_BUILD_TYPE=Release -DTILES=ON -DSOUND=ON
+   cmake ../ -DCMAKE_BUILD_TYPE=Release -DTILES=ON -DSOUND=ON -DLUA=ON
    ```